1 of 24 - Introduction to "From Camborne to Doha by Accident"

 To get to and from the work area we had to pass through a gauntlet of thrown

-items raining down onto overhead chicken wire, parcels of human detritus from the
+items raining down onto chicken wire, many of them human detritus from the

 inmates.